Introduction

 See What is a CIS Solar Cell? below.

 This setup leverages the rectifying characteristics of the selenium-metal junction, allowing current to flow predominantly in one direction.
+The Schottky barrier, formed by the work function difference between the metal (~4.2 eV for aluminum) and selenium (~4.8–5.0 eV), drives this rectification, aligning with my semiconductor model.

-What are the electrical properties of selenium?
 Selenium, as a semiconductor, exhibits several notable electrical properties.

 Selenium is a p-type semiconductor with excess positive charge carriers (holes).
 This property is due to the presence of acceptor impurities, which create vacancies in the valence band.